Silverthrone Caldera: Volcanic hazards

 A review of Canadian volcanoes published in 2024 assessed Silverthrone as the only "moderate" threat volcano in Canada.
 The review noted that although the volcano scores highly for primary volcanic hazard factors, it has a relatively low exposure score due to its very remote location.
-Therefore, the review gave Silverthrone a lower hazard rating than for Mount Edziza, Mount Price, Mount Cayley, Mount Meager and Mount Garibaldi, which were rated as "high" and "very high" threat volcanoes.
-Small magnitude, shallow earthquakes have been recorded near Silverthrone since 1980, but because this seismicity is not demonstrably magmatic in origin, the volcano was given a score of 0.5 on a scale of 0 to 1 for observed seismic unrest.
-Nevertheless, the presence of seismicity suggests the Silverthrone Caldera is potentially active and its volcanic hazards may be significant.

-Silverthrone mainly poses a threat to air traffic since there are no communities near the volcano.
+Therefore, the review gave it a lower hazard rating than for Mounts Edziza, Price, Cayley, Meager and Garibaldi, which were rated as "high" and "very high" threat volcanoes.
+Small magnitude, shallow earthquakes have been recorded near Silverthrone since 1980.
+Because this seismicity is not demonstrably magmatic in origin, the volcano was given a score of 0.5 on a scale of 0 to 1 for observed seismic unrest.
+The presence of seismicity suggests that the caldera is potentially active and that its volcanic hazards may be significant.
+Silverthrone mainly poses a threat to air traffic since there are no communities nearby.
 Volcanic ash reduces visibility and can cause jet engine failure, as well as damage to other aircraft systems.

 Silverthrone was rated "high" in the 2024 review for volcano knowledge uncertainty and was scored "positive" for sector collapse potential.
 Sector collapses are one of the most hazardous volcanic events on Earth, involving the structural failure and subsequent collapse of at least 1 km3 of a volcano.
 Such collapses can result from destabilization by magma intrusion or associated phreatomagmatic eruptions.
-More than 3 km3 of snow and ice permanently covers Silverthrone, making it a potential source of lahars or debris flows which typically enter river valleys.
-Eruptions may trigger lahars by melting snow and ice but lahars can also begin as landslides of wet, hydrothermally altered rock on steep slopes.
+More than 1 km3 of snow and ice permanently covers Silverthrone, making it a potential source of lahars or debris flows which typically enter river valleys.
+Eruptions may trigger lahars by melting snow and ice, but lahars can also begin as landslides of wet, hydrothermally altered rock on steep slopes.

 Monitoring

 Like other volcanoes in Canada, the Silverthrone Caldera is not monitored closely enough by the Geological Survey of Canada to ascertain its activity level.
-The Canadian National Seismograph Network has been established to monitor earthquakes throughout Canada, but it is too far away to provide an accurate indication of activity under the mountain.
+The Canadian National Seismograph Network has been established to monitor earthquakes throughout Canada, but it is too far away to provide an accurate indication of activity under the volcano.
 It may sense an increase in seismic activity if the Silverthrone Caldera becomes highly restless, but this may only provide a warning for a large eruption; the system might detect activity only once the volcano has started erupting.
 If the Silverthrone Caldera were to erupt, mechanisms exist to orchestrate relief efforts.
 The Interagency Volcanic Event Notification Plan was created to outline the notification procedure of some of the main agencies that would respond to an erupting volcano in Canada, an eruption close to the Canada–United States border or any eruption that would affect Canada.